mrahhal/release-cycle/README.md

 - Publish packages / Run deployments
   - Either have an action workflow that auto publishes/deploys on a tag
   - Or publish/deploy manually
-- Go to GitHub Releases, create a new release, select previously pushed tag, then copy the version's changelog CHANGELOG.md
+- Go to GitHub Releases, create a new release, select previously pushed tag, then copy the version's changelog from CHANGELOG.md
 - Close the relevant milestone if it exists

 ## Changelog